prathamgupta36/QOSF_Screening/README.md

 # Solution Explanation

-Your code utilizes a quantum circuit to identify negative numbers within a given list.
+The code utilizes a quantum circuit to identify negative numbers within a given list.
 The quantum circuit operates as follows:

 1. For each number in the list, a qubit is created.
 2. All qubits are placed in a superposition state.